Daloshka/trading_bot_for_interview/README.md

 To get your Binance API key and secret, you need to follow these steps:

-Sign in to your Binance account.
+Sign in to your Binance account.<br />
-Click on your profile icon and select "API Management".
+Click on your profile icon and select "API Management".<br />
-Click on "Create New API".
+Click on "Create New API".<br />
-Enter a label for the API key (e.g., "My Trading Bot").
+Enter a label for the API key (e.g., "My Trading Bot").<br />
-Set the IP access restrictions if needed (optional).
+Set the IP access restrictions if needed (optional).<br />
-Click on "Create API".
+Click on "Create API".<br />
 Note down the API key and secret.
-Keep the secret safe as you won't be able to see it again.
+Keep the secret safe as you won't be able to see it again.<br />